Boosting Resolution Generalization of Diffusion Transformers with Randomized Positional Encodings: Experiments

 \subsubsection{Low-Resolution Image Generation}

-As shown in Figure~\ref{fig:resolution}, RPE-2D can not only generate images with higher resolution than the training images, but also generate images with lower resolution images, such as generating $128\times 128$ images when the training resolution is $256\times 256$.
-This demonstrates the resolution generalization ability of RPE-2D both upwards and downwards.
+As shown in~\cref{fig:resolution}, RPE-2D can not only generate images with higher resolutions than those used for training, but also synthesize images at lower resolutions, e.g., generating $128^2$ images when the training resolution is $256^2$.
+This demonstrates that RPE-2D exhibits resolution generalization in both upward and downward directions.